maxzheng/great-life-guide/double.md

 ----------

 If you want a coaching/presentation session for these skills/techniques/tips, please [connect and message me](https://www.linkedin.com/in/maxzheng/).
 I would love to help you and your team double your happiness and productivity!
-For a limited time, you can name your own price. :wink:

-*The latest published version is available at http://double.guide for easy sharing and liking.*